A trip of a book in which any resemblance to The Odyssey is purely coincidental. Homer didn't even know penguins existed.

 And it's highly political.
 The mystical is nothing if not mind-fucking, anti-traditional politics.

 Grant Harm and his lawyer, Priscilla Paisley, like to meet at a little hideaway called the Oasis.
 She likes to pretend he's James Bond.

 But everything, as I said, is about sex.

 Unending Wonders of a Subatomic World (or) In Search of the Great Penguin is a veritable titanic of Pathos, a little sugar seasoned with an ocean of salt effervesced with laughing gas.
 Serious funny business for readers who would rather sink into their stories rather than skim on the waves.

 Life.
 Life on the road.
 Plus I did journey across the U.S. looking for the Great Penguin of my youth.
 That trip eventually germinated the novel.
 Of course, it was nothing like the trip in the novel, though we did visit some of the places in the novel.
 I made the trip with my husband and we just had a great time outrunning snowstorms.
-Crossing over the great Hoover Dam did do a number on our car, as in the book.
-We didn’t stop in Las Vegas.
-We had planned to stop, but after so much time in the desert, when we got into Las Vegas, the last thing we wanted to do was ruin the peace with its craziness.
+Crossing over the Hoover Dam did do a number on our car, as in the book.
+We didn't stop in Las Vegas.
+We had planned to stop, but after so much time in the desert, when we got into Las Vegas, the last thing we wanted to do was ruin the peace of the desert with its craziness.